The Charms And Headaches Of Buying A Historic Home

 What Is A Historic Home?

-In the United States, historic places are determined and then monitored by the National Park Service.
+Although many types of houses may appeal to buyers looking for a historic look and feel, in the United States, historic places – including homes – are determined and then monitored by the National Park Service.
 The National Register of Historic Places is a federal list on which there are currently over 26,000 places listed.
 Additionally, states and municipalities can designate a home or a district as historic.

-However, just because a home is old does not mean it is registered or qualified to be a historic home.
-Age alone isn’t enough to classify a home as historic.
-To be accepted as a historic property, the home needs to be at least 50 years old (although there are some exceptions) and meet one of four pieces of criteria:
+Just because a home is old does not mean it is registered or qualified to be a historic home.
+To be accepted as a historic property, the home needs to be at least 50 years old (although there are some exceptions) and meet one of four criteria:

-- Be connected to the lives of significant individuals
+- It’s connected to the lives of significant individuals

-- Be considered an embodiment of a particular master or historic style
+- It’s considered an embodiment of a particular master or historic style

-- Has provided or is likely to provide important historical information
+- It has provided or is likely to provide important historical information

 What Does It Mean To Own A Historic Home?

 Owning a historic home is a one-of-a-kind experience that can bring lovers of history, art and architecture closer to their community and the past.
-If you’re thinking about purchasing a historic home, read more about the passions that motivate homeowners to buy historic homes.
+If you’re thinking about purchasing a historic home, read more about the passions that motivate homeowners to buy them.

 You Are In Love With Your Home